 Sipsey is a tiny town located in the state of Alabama.
 With a population of 356 people and just one neighborhood, Sipsey is the 355th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Sipsey is generally considered to be a blue-collar town.
-50.00% of the Sipsey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sipsey is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sipsey is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Sipsey who work in food service (22.58%), office and administrative support (8.06%), and healthcare suport services (6.45%).

 The per capita income in Sipsey in 2022 was $18,617, which is low income relative to Alabama and the nation.
 This equates to an annual income of $74,468 for a family of four.
 However, Sipsey contains both very wealthy and poor people as well.